MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-user-flow.md

      1. The **Let's connect you to a network** screen appears.
 At this screen, either plug the device into a wired network (if available), or select and connect to a wireless Wi-Fi network.

      1. Once network connectivity is established, the **Next** button should become available.
 Select **Next**.
-After a few minutes, the Azure AD sign-in page appears.
+After some time, the Azure AD sign-in page appears.

     > [!NOTE]
     >
     > Depending on which screens were selected to be shown instead of hidden when the Autopilot profile was configured at the [Create and assign Autopilot profile](azure-ad-join-autopilot-profile.md) step, additional screens such as License Terms, Privacy, Language, and Keyboard may appear before the Azure AD sign-in page.

-1. The Azure AD sign-in page appears.
-At the Azure AD sign-in page, if a user was assigned to the device, their username may be pre-populated in this screen.
+1. At the Azure AD sign-in page, if a user was assigned to the device, their username may be pre-populated in this screen.
 Enter the Azure AD credentials for the user and then select **Next** (Windows 10) or **Sign in** (Windows 11) to sign in.
 If necessary, proceed through the multi-factor authentication (MFA) screens.

 1. The Enrollment Status Page (ESP) appears.
 The Enrollment Status Page (ESP) displays progress during the provisioning process across three phases: